Start your historical day with a hearty breakfast! Choose from:

 Morden Mine – See the most complete above-ground remains of a historic coal mine on Vancouver Island.
 The still standing 74 foot head frame and adjacent tipple of what was once Morden Colliery are located in Morden Colliery Historic Provincial Park.

 Petroglyph Park – it’s just a short walk from the parking lot to the high concentration of prehistoric rock carvings.
-Get a glimpse back to a time more than 1,000 years ago when First Nation peoples created these traditional carvings.
+Get a glimpse back to a time more than 1,000 years ago when Indigenous peoples created these traditional carvings.

 LUNCH & BONUS ACTIVITY!

 Enjoy homemade food and get your Tea leaves read by a professional tea leaf reader at the Calico Cat Tea House.
 This home, originally built in 1920 has an exquisite charm, with stained glass windows and fireplace.